vishwesh789/FO-Tracker/README.md

 # Getting Started

 # Please make sure to add your own google api key.
 # Plese make sure to change lat long of dealers nearest to you for testing in ==>> /src/utils/constants.ts
 # Adujust these values for testing purpose MINIMUM_RADIUS_TO_REGISTER_CHEKIN_METER, MINIMUM_RADIUS_TO_REGISTER_CHEKOUT_IN_METER.
+# Please Ignore the data values that are already seeded, they ara random values hence not logical, but in real case scenario it will give logical values.

 >**Note**: Make sure you have completed the [React Native - Environment Setup](https://reactnative.dev/docs/environment-setup) instructions till "Creating a new application" step, before proceeding.